 30 minutes later, you find yourself on your exes’ Instagram wall, and that’s the last thing you remember doing that night.

-Take a quick look around your house at the moment.
-What gifts they gave are still within sight?
-If there’s a lot of them, you may want to get to work (if you want to forget them for good).
+Take a quick look around your home at the moment.
+Are the gifts they gave still within sight?
+If yes, you may want to get rid of them (if you want to forget them for good).

 6. You’re probably putting up a strong front

-While it’s necessary to show people that you’re strong and that you’ve moved on, please remember to deal with this squarely if you truly want to move on from the breakup.
+While it’s necessary to show people you’re strong and have moved on, please remember to deal with this squarely if you truly want to move on from the breakup.
 Take as much time as you need.
 Deflecting almost never works!

 7. You dread self-assessment moments

-This is somewhat connected to the last point.
+Our seventh sign is somewhat connected to the last one.
 While it is so much easier to convince people that you are fine and you’ve got it all figured out, there’s one person who may not fall for your cute smiles and strong facade.